Skip to content

 Professor Perry is responsible for oversight of research within the Chemistry and Forensic Science team; she supervises undergraduate projects in chemistry and forensics and postgraduate (Masters level and PhD) in chemistry and bioscience at its interface with chemistry.

-Professor Perry is a research affiliate at MIT since 2013.
+Professor Perry is a research associate at Harvard University.

 Professor Perry was a Wolfson Research Merit awardee from 2013-2017.